enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-ii/adding-instances-using-scripts-ii.md

 newInstance.Parent = Workspace
 --set the Parent of the variable to workspace.
 ```
-With this, the new instance is placed in Workspace, which now places it in the game.
+Finally, a new instance should be placed in Workspace and now shows up in-game.

 ---